top of page

 Another change is to move much of the explanatory detail from the main body of each standard into Appendices, with the aim of making the key principles easier to identify and follow.

-Get the Consulation Draft
+Get the Exposure Draft

 bottom of page